24 enero 2019

 In resourceful Junavi I found a role model to look up to.
 Had I had the balls he had, I would have spared myself endless years of closeted suffering until I finally summoned up courage to come out at 22.
 In the spring of 1976, right before the end of my first year at university, I had the chance to spend an academic year in the US with an AFS grant program, just as Juanvi had done a year earlier in Pana, Illinois.
 I remember there was a young university student at the AFS suitability interview who might have been a couple of years older than me and had already spent a year abroad with the same program.
 At one point, he asked me maliciously if I preferred to look at an art book with pictures of classic male nude sculptures to a copy of Playboy displaying photos of naked women.
 Evidently startled by the question (it must have been the first time I had looked at institutionalized homophobia in the face), I answered with the truth and was proud of myself, but I wasn’t given the grant to travel to the USA at that time.
 I would still have to wait five more years for the biggest leap of my life.

 I felt attracted to beautiful Dan Patrick Moseley (1960-1994) the second I met him in Seville in the summer of 1981, right after my first year at UNC.
 He looked like the quintessential good, all-American boy.
-I loved his eternal smile presided over by his gorgeous long eyelashes, his charming southern accent, and his captivating aura.
+I loved his eternal smile, presided over by his gorgeous long eyelashes, the intoxicating scent of boy, his charming southern accent, and his captivating aura.
 He was literally in love with life, and his ever-smiling face said it all.
 He was a modern-time Peter Pan given over to pleasures, so to speak.

 He came from a hard-line, conservative North Carolina family to whom he was not out at the time.
 Straight-acting, self-conscious Dan was never comfortable displaying affection in public (he didn’t allow me to put my arm on his shoulders in this photo on the beach), but he was a knowledgeable lover indoors.
 I wish Dan and I had been proper boyfriends.